 Fluid balance – the 3 Ds

-Many patients with AL amyloidosis should limit their fluid intake
+Many patients living with AL amyloidosis should limit fluid intake

 This advice is extremely important for patients living with AL amyloidosis, but is often overlooked.

 Patients receiving chemotherapy for other conditions that are not AL amyloidosis are often told to “drink plenty” to avoid dehydration.
 But in AL amyloidosis, this well-meaning advice is inappropriate and can prove dangerous.

-Many patients with AL amyloidosis have amyloid deposits in the kidneys and/or in the heart.
+Many patients living with AL amyloidosis have amyloid deposits in the kidneys and/or in the heart.
 These two problems mean that the body is unable to cope well with excess fluids.
 The combination of kidneys that are unable to sufficiently clear the fluid into the urine and a heart that is too stiff to pump efficiently may be problematic.
 If amyloidosis affects just one of these organs, excess fluids can make matters worse.

 Patients with fluid overload may develop swelling in the legs (oedema) or difficulty breathing due to heart failure.

 The ALchemy (AL amyloidosis chemotherapy) study is a large, on-going, “real world” study of chemotherapy in AL amyloidosis, started at the NAC in 2009 and funded by a grant from the charity Myeloma UK.
-This study found that patients with AL amyloidosis experience fluid overload as the number 1 serious side effect.
+This study found that patients living with AL amyloidosis experience fluid overload as the number 1 serious side effect.
 It is far more common than infection, neuropathy or any other severe side effects reported.
 Fluid overload comprised nearly 40% of all the episodes of toxicity.
 Nearly 1 in 3 of the patients who were hospitalised because of toxicity had fluid overload.

 Fluid excess can be avoided by careful attention to the 3 Ds: